 - Access to a zoo educator for support throughout the year

 The Partners in Fieldwork program focuses on training youth and teachers to collect data and share their research with the zoo’s Urban Wildlife Institute as well as their school community.
 The program consists of five key components:

 Component 1: Professional Development Workshops

-Conducted at Lincoln Park Zoo, these workshops prepare participating teachers to assist students in data collection, learn more about the animals and research at the zoo and collaborate with fellow participants.
+Conducted at Lincoln Park Zoo, these two workshops prepare participating teachers to assist students in data collection, learn more about the animals and research at the zoo and collaborate with fellow participants.

-Component 2: School Site Visits
+Component 2: Classroom Visits

-Four times throughout the year a zoo educator visits participating schools to help students develop authentic research skills that allow students to collect data that will be used by Urban Wildlife Institute scientists.
+Three times throughout the year a zoo educator visits participating schools to help students develop authentic research skills that allow students to collect data that will be used by Urban Wildlife Institute scientists.